Heathcliff (comic strip): Writing

 After taking over Heathcliff in 1998, Peter Gallagher planned to maintain the traditional appearance of the comic while gradually inserting his own sense of humor.
 Later, Gallagher fully committed to this change, stating that his philosophy became, "I'd rather go down with my own humor than trying to be like, this middle of the road, kind of safe comic..."

 Writing for The Outline, Max Genecov identifies a "Weird Heathcliff" internet fandom that has arisen around the surreal humor introduced by Gallagher and compares the comic to anti-comedy and Dadaism hidden amongst the more normal contents of the funny papers.
+Cartoonist Ward Sutton describes the humor of Heathcliff as "sometimes meta, sometimes head-scratching, but most always surprising".

 In an interview with SOLRAD, Gallagher responded to criticisms that his humor was nonsensical, stating that he has reasoning behind his gag writing, but he avoids over-explaining jokes: "If you over-explain it, you ruin it.
 If you under-explain it, then people are confused ...
 I think I’ve decided on the under-explaining."
 In the same interview, Peter Gallagher stated that his uncles Gately and Gallagher told him, "We've done so many ideas about a cat cartoon that you're going to repeat, and so we can’t use those."
 They encouraged him to use his own sense of humor instead of mimicking theirs.